Anjana's Grey Hair Transformation

 The beauty industry and grey hair products

-Silver-haired women worldwide keep digging for various grey hair friendly products in the market.
+Silver-haired women worldwide keep looking for various grey-hair-friendly products in the market.
 Therefore, the beauty and hair care industry needs to reach out to different corners of the world and create more specific products.

 anjana's natural silver hair going gray india indian asian silver hair woman www.sparklingsilvers.com

 Anyone can “pull off” or otherwise look great with grey hair.
 There is no better colourist expert than Mother Nature.
-Hear your inner voice.
-If it says you are ready to embrace the greys, do it.
+Heed your inner voice, if it says you are ready to embrace the greys, do it.
 Regardless of its positive and negative effects, change can be stressful.
 If you have already chosen the path of accepting your silvers, ‘Be positive’.
 If we have a reserved positive attitude, we can overcome the negative.
-I am 38 and look not more than it.
-I break the belief of Grey=Old.
+I am 40 and look not more than it.
+I break the belief of ‘Grey=Old’.
 For me, GREY=BOLD!!!

 I would love to connect with you!